If Germany has proved a happy hunting ground for Premier League exports of late, Italy remains a destination shrouded in uncertainty.

 Ravel Morrison, the talented but wild former Manchester United youth star, flickered briefly after a surprise move to Lazio but his influence in the Eternal City was ephemeral.
 He now plays for Club Atlas in Guadalajara.

 While these examples would appear to offer compelling evidence that players bred in England are fundamentally unsuited to the stylistic differences of the Italian game, there is a feeling that Aaron Ramsey‘s move from Arsenal to Juventus could be a game-changer.

 After a decade at the Gunners, Ramsey will be out of contract in June.
 Although he is the club’s longest-serving player, Arsenal were unwilling to meet the Welshman’s wage demands which are believed to have increased after Mesut Özil penned a deal worth £350,000-a-week.

 Being out of contract is a deeply unsettling prospect for most footballers but it’s been clear for some time that Ramsey was never going to be shy of suitors.
-Now free to negotiate a pre-contract with foreign clubs, he has been linked with Bayern Muninch, Paris Saint-Germain and AC Milan.
+Free to negotiate a pre-contract with foreign clubs, he was linked with Bayern Munich, Paris Saint-Germain and AC Milan.

 He is, however, embarking on a bold new chapter, one which may, if things go his way, alter perceptions about British players in Italy.